Frequently Asked Questions

 Do I need an OB/GYN before starting IVF treatment?

 Yes, you do.
 You may need to call on your OB/GYN for procedures related to your IVF treatment that are not part of your IVF treatment.
-An example might be an endometrial polyp removal if polyps are found during your prerequisites for IVF.
-You will also be referred to your obstetrician once your IVF treatment has been successful.
+An example might be endometrial polyp removal if polyps are found during your IVF prerequisites.
+You will also be referred to your obstetrician for your OB care once your IVF treatment has been successful.

 Meet Your Doctor